Single-Particle Decoherence Can Improve Spin-Squeezing Generated In Collective Dynamics

 \emph{Collective physics --} Before discussing the effects of spontaneous emission, we review the behavior of the collective system when $\gamma_s = 0$.
-As the dynamics [Eq.~(\ref{eqn_master})] is entirely described by collective operators, a collective symmetry with respect to the total spin $\hat{J}^2 = \hat{J}_x^2 + \hat{J}_y^2 + \hat{J}_z^2$ is preserved.
+As the dynamics is entirely described by collective operators, then the total spin operator $\hat{J}^2 = \hat{J}_x^2 + \hat{J}_y^2 + \hat{J}_z^2$ is conserved during evolution.
 Consequently, if we restrict ourselves to initializing the atoms in a coherent spin state \cite{Radcliffe_1971}, which is an eigenstate of $\hat{J}^2$ with eigenvalue $J(J+1)$ with $J=N/2$, then the available Hilbert space in which the dynamics and steady-state exist is greatly reduced to only $N+1$ states (relative to $2^N$ for $N$ spin-$1/2$s).
 With this simplification, an analytic solution is available for the steady-state density operator $\hat{\rho}_{ss}$ \cite{diego, carm1980} from which all relevant collective spin observables can be computed.
-Previous work \cite{carm1980,diego} has demonstrated that as a function of $\Upsilon\equiv \Big(2 \Omega /N\Big)$ and for large $N$, the steady state exhibits a second-order phase transition, described by an abrupt change in behavior of the order parameter $\ev{\hat{J}_z}$, at a critical value given by: The critical point separates a superradiant phase for $\Upsilon< \Upsilon_c$ characterized by non-zero inversion $\vert\ev{\hat{J}_z} \vert>0 $, and a normal phase for $\Upsilon >\Upsilon_c$ with zero inversion $\ev{\hat{J}_z} = 0$ [see Fig.~\ref{fig1}(a)].
+Previous work \cite{carm1980,diego} has demonstrated that as a function of $\Upsilon\equiv \Big(2 \Omega /N\Big)$ and for large $N$, the steady state exhibits a non-equilibrium second-order phase transition in the thermodynamic limit, described by an abrupt change in behavior of the order parameter $\ev{\hat{J}_z}$ at a critical value given by:

+The critical point separates a superradiant phase for $\Upsilon< \Upsilon_c$ characterized by non-zero inversion $\vert\ev{\hat{J}_z} \vert>0 $, and a normal phase for $\Upsilon >\Upsilon_c$ with zero inversion $\ev{\hat{J}_z} = 0$ [see Fig.~\ref{fig1}(a)].
 The critical point $\Upsilon_c$ also delineates regions in the phase diagram for which the steady-state of the atomic ensemble is spin-squeezed.
 The squeezing is characterized by the parameter \cite{Wineland_1992}

 where $\ev{\hat{{\bf J}}} = (\ev{\hat{J}_x}, \ev{\hat{J}_y}, \ev{\hat{J}_z})$ defines the collective Bloch vector, ${\bf n}_\perp$ is a unit vector orthogonal to $\ev{\hat{{\bf J}}}$, and ($\Delta \hat{J}_{{\bf n}_\perp})^2 = \ev{(\hat{{\bf J}} \cdot {\bf n}_\perp)^2} - \ev{\hat{{\bf J}} \cdot {\bf n}_\perp}^2$ is the variance of the collective spin operator in the direction of ${\bf n}_\perp$.
 Squeezing, $\xi^2 < 1$, is an entanglement witness and quantifies the utility of the spin state for quantum sensing applications \cite{KU}.